Rachel Cook Leaves Little To The Imagination In Racy Cutout Bikini & Flaunts Girly Pigtails

 "Will you marry me?
 Don't let my wife know..." they teased.

-A fourth Instagrammer waxed lyrical about her looks.
+A fourth user waxed lyrical about her looks.

 "You're amazing, Rachel.
 Wish I could run my fingers through your hair and kiss your blue eyes and your pretty lips," they gushed.